Decentralized Optimization over Tree Graphs: Optimization over tree graphs

 \subsection{Tree-structured optimization problems}

 This paper concerns structured optimization problems of the form

 Here, the functions $F_i: \mathbb R^{n_i} \to \mathbb R$ denote objective functions, $S_{i,j} \in \mathbb{R}^{n_{i,j}\times n_i}$ and $S_{j,i}\in \mathbb{R}^{n_{i,j}\times n_j}$ given connectivity matrices and $(\mathcal N, \mathcal E)$ a tree graph, where $\mathcal E^+$ is defined as in Proposition~\ref{prop::EP}.
-Notice that in the most general case, there are no further assumptions on the functions $F_i$ needed as long as the minimizer of~\eqref{eq::opt} exists.
-Moreover, $F_i$ could denote the minimum value of a parametric optimization problem~\cite{Kouzoupis2016b,Kouzoupis2019b} that is solved by the $i$-th node in order to evaluate $F_i$ at the parameter~$x_i$.
-However, for some of the algorithmic developments below, we will work with stronger assumptions on $F_i$ such as twice Lipschitz-continuous differentiability.
-Now, the goal of this paper is to develop decentralized optimization algorithms for solving~\eqref{eq::opt} allowing neighbor-neighbor communication only.
+Notice that in the most general case, there are no further assumptions on the functions $F_i$ needed as long as the minimizer of~\eqref{eq::opt} exists, although for some of the algorithmic developments below, we will work with stronger local regularity assumptions on the functions $F_i$, such as twice Lipschitz-continuous differentiability.
+Notice that in the context of~\eqref{eq::opt} the function $F_i$ could denote the minimum value of a parametric optimization problem~\cite{Kouzoupis2016b,Kouzoupis2019b} that is solved by the $i$-th node in order to evaluate $F_i$ at the parameter~$x_i$,

+where the function $c_i$ can be used to enforce nonlinear equality constraints.
+As long as the regularity assumptions from Lemma~\ref{lem::A1} and Corollary~\ref{cor::A1} are satisfied for the functions $f_i$ and $c_i$, these results can be used to ensure that $F_i$ is locally twice continuously differentiable.

+Now, the goal of this paper is to develop decentralized optimization algorithms for solving~\eqref{eq::opt} allowing neighbor-to-neighbor communication only.
 Here, we are particularly interested in algorithms that specify decentralized communication protocols that are independent of the particular structure of the tree $(\mathcal N, \mathcal E)$.
 This means that none of nodes should be required to know the complete structure of the tree.